fadiquader/machine-learning-tutorial/04-k-nearest-neighbors.md

 So, the predicted price for the new house is \$350,000.

+## The Curse of Dimensionality
+K-NN struggles in high dimensional input spaces like those encountered in images.
+This is because the similarity measure as expressed by the distance metric is very limited and cannot properly model this high dimensional space.
+In general, machine learning algorithms try to reduce the number of dimensions so that intuitions we have about low dimensional spaces would still hold true.
+The accuracy or performance of algorithms usually suffer when the number of dimensions increase.
+This is known as the curse of dimensionality.

 ### References:
 - k nearest neighbor (kNN): how it works https://www.youtube.com/watch?v=k_7gMp5wh5A